How to Feed an Army

 MREs, Meals Ready-to-Eat, have improved drastically since their first field use in 1983: the beginning of the MRE history.
 The improved nutrition and taste are a result of the combined (and continued) effort of the US Military and Department of Defense.

 Before the MRE, soldiers endured a plethora of food rations—none of which were popular (yeah, we’re talking about k rations and c rations).

 From C Rations to MCIs

-Right away, the MRE exhibited major improvements on previous field rations, especially with regards to portability and nutrition.
+Right away, the MRE showed major improvements on previous field rations, especially with regards to portability and nutrition.
 The taste and texture, however, were not widely liked.
-The Department of Defense responded to this with expanded menus in the MRE-XIII, released in 1993.
-The expanded menu (of 12) eliminated the most hated items of the previous generation and introduced new ones (i.e. chocolate bars that wouldn’t melt in desert heat and bread that looked/tasted fresh).
-Further, the 1992 introduction of the Flameless Ration Heater greatly increased the calorie intake of soldiers in the field.
-Meals for specialized diets (i.e. vegetarian) first emerged in 1996, along with an expansion of 18 meals.
+The Department of Defense responded to this with expanded menus in the MRE-XIII, eliminating the most hated items of the previous generation and introducing new ones (i.e. chocolate bars that wouldn’t melt in desert heat and bread that looked/tasted fresh).

 So before you knock MREs, try Meal Kit Supply.
-We guarantee you’ll agree that they aren’t your grandpa’s combat rations.
+We’re certain you’ll agree that they aren’t your grandpa’s combat rations.
 You might even think you’ve cooked worse.